Le Boreal: 2015 engine room fire

 On 18 November 2015 Le Boreal suffered a major engine room fire which caused the loss of all power and left her drifting.
 The captain ordered the ship, with 347 passengers and crew, to be abandoned early in the morning.
 A distress call was issued just after 2 a.m. while it was near Cape Dolphin, the northerly point of East Falkland, Falkland Islands.
 The news agency reported that 90 of the ship's 347 passengers and crew were air-lifted to safety from life rafts.
 The sister ship L'Austral responded to the distress call and took on some passengers.

 Working closely with the Falkland Islands Government, British forces enacted a major search and rescue plan.
 Two Sea King Royal Air Force Search and Rescue helicopters were scrambled, along with two other support helicopters, a C-130 Hercules and a Voyager aircraft for command and control.
 The Royal Navy patrol vessel was dispatched to the scene, as were two Dutch tugs which support British forces in the Falkland Islands.
 Subsequently, all passengers and crew from Le Boreal were accounted for and being looked after on the Falkland Islands.
 The vessel was later reported in a stable condition and the tugs were assisting to bring her alongside in the Falkland Islands for a detailed assessment of her condition.
 In March 2016, Ponant confirmed that Le Boreal would resume service in May.
 The investigators' report was released in July 2016, and attributed the fire to a ship's officer's misidentification of a clogged fuel filter; the report noted that the officer did not have a mechanic's rating, and Ponant subsequently changed several work rules in response to the report.

 In popular culture

 Le Boreal was featured in episode three of the fifth season of the TV series Mighty Ships.
 The ship was shown taking tourists to South Georgia and the Antarctic Peninsula.

+Boreal was the name used for the ship on the "Yacht" map in the game Tom Clancy's Rainbow Six Siege (Black Ice season from February 2016) before changing its name to Aklark.